legendarySammy/legendarySammy/README.md

-## Hi there, how do you do.
-My name is Sammy and I am a Junior in high school. 👋
+## Hi there!
+My name is Sammy and I am a Junior in high school.
+Have a great day :) 👋

 <!--
 **legendarySammy/legendarySammy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.